File carving: Motivation

 In most cases, when a file is deleted, the entry in the file system metadata is removed but the actual data is still on the disk.
 File carving can be used to recover data from a hard disk where the metadata was removed or otherwise damaged.
 This process may be successful even after a drive is formatted or repartitioned.

 File carving can be performed using free or commercial software and is often performed in conjunction with computer forensics examinations or alongside other recovery efforts (e.g. hardware repair) by data recovery companies.
 Whereas the primary goal of data recovery is to recover the file content, computer forensics examiners are often just as interested in the metadata such as who owned a file, where it was stored, and when it was last modified.
-Thus, while a forensic examiner could use file carving to prove that a file was once stored on a hard drive, he or she might need to seek out other evidence to prove who put it there.
+Thus, while a forensic examiner could use file carving to prove that a file was once stored on a hard drive, they might need to seek out other evidence to prove who put it there.